PartialFormer: Modeling Part Instead of Whole for Machine Translation: PartialFormer

-Previous studies~\cite{Wu2020Lite, Mehta2021Delight, ge-etal-2022-edgeformer} commonly reduced the parameters in feed-forward networks by decreasing the hidden dimension (e.g., 2048 to 256).
-In contrast, we tackle this issue through a matrix factorization approach.
-Our key idea involves utilizing a collection of small FFNs to model smaller input features expecting these smaller FFNs to emerge better performance while consuming fewer parameters, akin to ``Swarm Intelligence''
+\paragraph{Intuition} Previous studies~\cite{Wu2020Lite, Mehta2021Delight, ge-etal-2022-edgeformer} commonly reduced the parameters in feed-forward networks by decreasing the hidden dimension (e.g., 2048 to 256).
+Different from them, our key idea involves utilizing a collection of small FFNs to model smaller input features expecting them to collaboratively emerge better performance while consuming fewer parameters, akin to ``Swarm Intelligence''.

-Assume a FFN with mappings of 1024->4096->1024, which consumes around 8.4 million parameters.
-By decomposing this into 8 smaller FFNs with mappings of 128->512->128, we can retain the same hidden dimension, such as 8 * 512, while using only 1.05 million parameters.
+In the concept of ``Swarm Intelligence'', a vanilla FFN can be viewed as a single large individual, which processes the whole feature input, making it, while effective, very resource-intensive in terms of computing power and memory.
+Assume a vanilla FFN with mappings of 1024->4096->1024, which consumes around 8.4 million parameters.
+By contrast, if we utilize multiple smaller FFNs (viewed as multiple weak individuals), each of which processes a subset of the input feature and collaboratively utilizes these outputs to generate the final output, the parameter and computation consumption will be significantly fewer.
+For example, 8 smaller FFNs with mappings of 128->512->128, we can retain the same hidden dimension, such as 8 * 512, while using only 1.05 million parameters.
 This approach significantly reduces parameters while maintaining the crucial hidden dimension, as emphasized in \citet{geva-etal-2021-transformer, tran-etal-2021-facebook}.

-Additionally, we have observed that the Transformer architecture inherently consists of multiple smaller subspaces, namely ``heads'' within the multi-head attention (MHA) mechanism.
+\paragraph{Design of PG-FFNs} We have observed that the Transformer architecture inherently consists of multiple smaller subspaces, namely ``heads'' within the multi-head attention (MHA) mechanism.
 These heads act as sub-components of the original inputs and retain substantial information from the original data.
 Besides, the fusion mechanism in MHA enables the consolidation of the capabilities of multiple FFNs.
 As a result, PG-FFNs should naturally be constructed based on the MHA mechanism.

-\paragraph{Calculation of PG-FFNs} While group transformation operations could be used to instantiate our idea, they are not optimal on GPUs due to their low I/O efficiency~\cite{Ningning2018shufflenetv2}, causing significant inference latency.
-To address this, we propose sharing parameters across each FFN within different heads, thereby eliminating the need for group transformation operations.
+More specifically, we insert multiple FFNs into the place between Eq. (\ref{eq:agg}) and Eq. (\ref{eq:fusion}), as shown in the blue part of Figure \ref{fig:architecture}(c).